 What is a Russell Group university?

 When researching which university in the UK to study at, there are many factors to consider and you may encounter some new phrases too.
-One that you may have seen is ‘Russell Group’, but what does Russell Group mean?
+One that you may have seen is ‘Russell Group’, but what is a Russell Group university?
 This association of 24 public research universities was established in 1994.
 They all value a focus on research and impact, and work together to create stronger communities and ideas for the future.
 They are considered to be some of the top universities in the UK and in the world.

 Which universities are in the Russell Group?